jjovelc/JovelJ_JovelJ_workshops/shotgun_2025/tutorial_shotgun_metagenomics.md

 ## Overview

 This tutorial provides a complete, step-by-step guide for analyzing shotgun metagenomics data.
 The pipeline takes you from raw sequencing reads through quality control, taxonomic classification, functional profiling, and statistical analysis.
 All commands can be copied and pasted directly into your terminal.
+When appropriate, clear instructions are given to execute Python or R scritps.

 ### What You'll Learn
 - Quality assessment and control of metagenomic reads